-As the world restabilizes in 2021 with a more competitive product marketplace than ever before, rock-solid customer experiences and clear, customer-centric value propositions will separate the products that stand out in the hot market vs. those that drown in it.
+As an increasingly competitive product marketplace continues, rock-solid customer experiences and clear, customer-centric value propositions will separate the products that stand out in the hot market vs. those that drown in it.

 Customers will want less marketing and more solutions

 As a general rule, buyers don’t love marketing.
-But in 2021, they’ll be more determined than ever to cut through the marketing noise and find products that provide simple solutions to their essential problems.
+And, they're growing more determined than ever to cut through the marketing noise and find products that provide simple solutions to their essential problems.